Zhixuan0318/ipfs-for-wordpress/README.md

 ### Design scheme of database
 Let's say we have a "image" table, we have two attribute:
 1. CID
-2. Image Name
+2. Image Name:

     Every image added by the user will have this two attribute, CID is a must (this make sense as uploading to IPFS tools will sure have a CID returned.)
 However, name will be optional, it may be NULL or have a name given when the user upload this image.
 Of course, if user didn't give the image a name when upload, it can choose to give it a name in the future (we will then just need to update the image name for that CID in the table).

+3. alt tag

+   Here is how you store an alt tag, we store it locally.
+Everytime user upload an image, the image will automatically have the `alt` attribute, initially it is a NULL.
+User can set this `alt` attribute through the UI.
+Hence, we do not store the alt to IPFS.